LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/liveperson-tag.md

 isNew: false

 ---
-To use the LiveEngage web chat or web messaging channels, place the LiveEngage Monitor Tag on your website.
-The tag will allow you to recognize and monitor visitors as they browse around your site.
-This enables you to engage with visitors based upon real-time behaviors and maintain continuous conversations with visitors as they browse.
+To use the LivePerson's web live chat or web messaging, you must first place the Monitor Tag on your website.
+The tag allows brands to identify and monitor visitors on their website, empowering agents to engage with visitors based upon real-time behaviors and maintain continuous conversations with visitors as they browse.

 The LiveEngage Tag consists of a small, lightweight piece of code that opens the door for all of the built-in functionality of the web chat and web messaging communication channels.
 The tag loads asynchronously, so it will not affect initial page load.